stephen-ics/haskell/README.md

 ## Monad Transformers
 - Monads can be combined together to form composite monads
-- Each of the composite monads consists of lyaers of different monad functionality
+- Each of the composite monads consists of layers of different monad functionality
 - An example of this is combining an error-reporting monad with a state monad to encapsulate a certain set of computations that need both functionalities
 - The use of monad transformers while not always necessary is often one of the primary ways to structure modern Haskell programs
 ```haskell
     class MonadTrans t where
         lift :: Monad m => m a -> t m a
 ```
 - This typeclass has one function it needs to implement, the 'lift' function.
-The 'lift' function takes a computation 'm a' in the base monad 'm' and lifts it into a monad transformer 't', enabling the value to work with multiple monadic functions
+The 'lift' function takes a computation 'm a' in the base monad 'm' and lifts it into a monad transformer 't', effectively enabling the value to deal with computations involving multiple monad layers
 - The implementation of monad transformers is comprised of two complementary libraries, 'transformers' and 'mtl'.
 The 'transformers' library provides the monad transformer layers and 'mtl' extends this functionality to allow implicit lifting between several layers
 - To use the transformers, we simply import the 'Trans' variants of each of the layers we want to compose and then wrap them in a newtype
-- 'newtype' is a keyword that is used to define a new type with a single constructor and a single field, the new type and the type of the field are in direct correspondance (isomorphic)
+- 'newtype' is a keyword that is used to define a new type with a single constructor and a single field (a field is a piece of data associated with the constructor), the new type and the type of the field are in direct correspondance (isomorphic)
 - types defined with 'newtype' are checked at compile time yet ignored during runtime (at runtime it is treated as a string), also no additional matching is needed during pattern matching as there can only be one constructor
 ```haskell
     import Control.Monad.Trans